kranti-up/clemcore/clemgame/README.md

 +--- test_benchmark.py # rename to test_framework.py and adapt
 +--- logging.yaml # renamed main logger to framework.run
-+--- run_benchmark.sh # added to run a specific set of games constituting a benchmark version
++--- run_benchmark.sh # added to run a specific set of games constituting a benchmark version +--- game_selection.json # added to specify game properties for loading collections of games
 ```